jimeiyang/deepRotator/README.md

 2. Compile the caffe and matcaffe in "./caffe-cedn/" (Makefile.config needs to be adjusted according to your machine).
 3. Train the model by running the matlab scripts "train_chair_rotator_base.m" and then "train_chair_rotator_curriculum.m".

+The single-view chair rotation demo can be found in the Youtube: https://www.youtube.com/watch?v=3dPwiWnDoNY

 Please contact "jimyang@adobe.com" if any questions.